-You can turn off the server from the operating system, if your operating system supports this feature.
-After an orderly shutdown of the operating system, the server will be turned off automatically.

-- You can press the power-control button to start an orderly shutdown of the operating system and turn off the server, if your operating system supports this feature. - If the operating system stops functioning, you can press and hold the power-control button for more than 4 seconds to turn off the server. - If the server is installed in a static partition, pressing the power-control button on the primary node in the partition will start an orderly shutdown of the operating system and turn off the server. - The server can be turned off from the Remote Supervisor Adapter II SlimLine user interface. - If the Wake on LAN feature turned on the server, the Wake on LAN feature can turn off the server. - You can turn off the server through a request from the service processor.
+- You can turn off the server from the operating system, if your operating system supports this feature.
+After an orderly shutdown of the operating system, the server will be turned off automatically. - You can press the power-control button to start an orderly shutdown of the operating system and turn off the server, if your operating system supports this feature. - If the operating system stops functioning, you can press and hold the power-control button for more than 4 seconds to turn off the server. - If the server is connected to an Advanced System Management interconnect network that contains at least one server with an optional Remote Supervisor Adapter II SlimLine installed, the server can be turned off from the Remote Supervisor Adapter II SlimLine user interface. - If an optional Remote Supervisor Adapter II SlimLine is installed in the server, the server can be turned off from the Remote Supervisor Adapter II SlimLine user interface. - If the Wake on LAN feature turned on the server, the Wake on LAN feature can turn off the server. - · You can turn off the server through a request from the service processor.